NinetteHearn/NinetteHearn/README.md

 - 👋 Hi, I’m @NinetteHearn
-- 👀 I’m interested in game development
+- 👀 I’m interested in programming and game development
 - 🌱 I’m currently learning C# and Unity
 - 💞️ I’m looking to collaborate on anything that will either help me develop skills or earn an income
 - 📫 How to reach me
    - Discord: Ventra#0631
-   - Email:   ninette.hearn@gmail.com
+   - Email:   hearn.ninette@gmail.com

 <!---
 NinetteHearn/NinetteHearn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.